-He should go forward with controlled free forward movement, the correct bend and an even rhythm in all paces at a tempo chosen by his rider..
+He should go forward with controlled free forward movement, the correct bend and an even rhythm in all paces at a tempo chosen by his rider.

-Ears jowl.
-It should give the effect of being chiseled.
-The ears should be neither too small nor too large, but in keeping with the size of the head.
-They should be fine, alert and readily pricked.
-Loose or loppy ears are not desirable in a show horse.
-Eyes The eyes should be large and bold, showing no white, and should be set towards the side of the head with a nice flat forehead in between.
-Muzzle The muzzle should be fine and soft, with full open nostrils.
-Small, closed nostrils can affect the horse's breathing.
-Throat The horse should be fine through the throat, with a well-defined loose gullet.
-The line at the throat should be clear cut and the head set well onto the neck.
-Neck The neck should be of a length to look in balance with the remainder of the horse.
-The top line of the neck should be longer than the underside and should be well muscled with a nice smooth I in e from the poll to the withers.
-The highest part of the horse should be his poll and not the neck one third of the way down from the poll.
-He should bend from the poll.
-Withers The withers should be fine and well defined.
-It is the highest part of the vertebrae in a mature horse and should be higher than or level with the croup, definitely not lower.
-Shoulder The shoulder should be long and sloping back from the point of the shoulder, vanishing into the wither.
-Upright shoulders cause many problems.
-Short, choppy strides and concussions, make it difficult for the horse to carry a rider and move with ease.
-Chest The chest should be wide enough to allow room for the heart and lungs to function in an efficient manner.
-Too narrow a chest causes problems with the horse's movement.
-The horse is obliged to travel too close in front and will usually have a problem with brushing, apart from not allowing sufficient room for the heart and lungs.
-The horse which is too broad in front tends to roll during movement and does not give a smooth ride.
-If viewed from the front, the horse should stand square.
-Forelegs The forearm should be well developed with plenty of muscle in the fit horse.
-The knees should be comparatively large and flat - no puffiness or lumps.

-The head should fit the animal in size and be well set on to the neck, not thick through the

-Girth

-Ribs

-The girth should be deep to allow room for the heart and lungs.
-A short girth gives the appearance of the horse being leggy with not much room for the heart and lungs.
-The ribs should be flat, smooth and well sprung.
-If viewed from behind they do not protrude.

-Back

-A short- backed horse is more desirable than a long-backed horse.
-A long back denotes weakness.
-The back and withers should look as if the saddle would fit comfortably and as if it were made for that purpose.
-A hollow or sway back is undesirable.
-A long back is forgivable to a degree in a mare as this allows for healthy gestation.

-Quarters

-If viewed from behind, the quarters should be almost pear shaped, widening very slightly towards the second thigh, giving the impression of squareness and power with a well-developed second thigh below rounded quarters and above strong clean hocks.
+- Quarters If viewed from behind, the quarters should be almost pear shaped, widening very slightly towards the second thigh, giving the impression of squareness and power with a well-developed second thigh below rounded quarters and above strong clean hocks.
 The hips should be proportionately broad and hidden from view, not protruding.
 The croup should be level with or lower than the wither.
 A croup high horse finds it difficult to bend the three joints in his hind legs, which enables him to lighten his forehand and give a smooth balanced ride.
-When viewed from the side, the line of the rump should be part of the series of beautiful curves that make up the top line.
+When viewed from the side, the line of the rump should be part of the series of beautiful curves that make up the top line. - Hind legs The hock should be strong, clean and well defined, free from lumps and bumps such as curbs, spavins and capped hocks.

-Hind legs

-The hock should be strong, clean, and well defined, free from lumps and bumps such as curbs, spavins, and capped hocks.
 If you view the horse from behind and draw a straight line from the point of the buttock to the ground, the point of the hock should form the middle of that line.
 When viewed from the side, the hocks should appear wide both above and below the joint.
 Size is essential, as strength and prominence are necessary to allow due leverage and attachment of tendons and ligaments.
-Large bones are usually accompanied by large, well-developed tendons and ligaments.

-Tail

-The tail should be set on in such a way that it follows the top line and continues from the vertebrae.
-It should be neither low nor high set and carried away from the body curving down in keeping with the graceful shape of the top line.

-Cannon Bones The cannon bone should be flat and strong with well-defined tendons.
+Large bones are usually accompanied by large, well-developed tendons and ligaments. - TailThe tail should be set on in such a way that it follows the top line and continues on from the vertebrae.
+It should be neither low nor high set, and carried away from the body curving down in keeping with the graceful shape of the top line. - Cannon Bones The cannon bone should be flat and strong with well-defined tendons.
 The cannon bones should be the same width all the way down from under the knee to the fetlock or under the hock to the fetlock.
-The circumference should be approximately 9" in a mature horse, obviously less for ponies.

-Fetlocks

-The fetlocks joint should give the impression of flatness not roundness, free from puffiness, lumps etc. The ligaments and tendons which attach to the fetlock joint should be clearly defined, so well defined in fact that you should be able to run your fingers down the grooves.
+The circumference should be approximately 9" in a mature horse, obviously less for ponies. - Fetlocks The fetlocks joint should give the impression of flatness not roundness, free from puffiness, lumps etc. The ligaments and tendons which attach to the fetlock joint should be clearly defined, so well defined in fact that you should be able to run your fingers down the grooves.
+Pasterns Pasterns should not be too short or upright or too long and sloping.

-Pasterns

-Pasterns should not be too short or upright or too long and sloping.
 Short or upright pasterns cause jarring, making the horse uncomfortable to ride, as well as the unsoundness they can contribute to due to the concussion.
 Over-long pasterns, although they can make for a comfortable ride, are not desirable.
 Long pasterns are frequently found with an over-straight hind leg and are nature's way of compensating for concussion and strains which usually accompany over-straight hocks.

-Hooves

-Hooves should be strong and healthy looking.
+Hooves Hooves should be strong and healthy looking.
 They should be neither too upright nor too flat.
-The angle, if shod correctly, should be the same angle as that of the pastern
+The angle, if shod correctly, should be the same angle as that of the pastern.